 Management maintains a formal Enterprise Risk Management (ERM) program that monitors management's actions in response to the key risks facing the Company.
 The Audit Committee reviews various aspects of the ERM program periodically throughout the year.
-The Audit Committee reviews material financial risk exposures including regulatory matters, acquisitions, economic conditions and interest rate exposures.
+It oversees our risk identification and mitigation process.
+It reviews material financial risk exposures including regulatory matters, acquisitions, economic conditions and interest rate exposures.
+Members of our management, including our Chief Financial Officer, Chief Legal Officer, Vitas Compliance Officer, and our Director of Internal Audit, report to the Audit Committee regarding on-going risk management process activities.
 The Audit Committee also reviews legal matters that may have a material impact on the Company's financial statements.
 These Audit Committee reviews are conducted on an annual basis, or more frequently if a significant risk exposure matter develops.